p13tarunkk/p13tarunkk.github.io/_posts/2019-10-22-analysis-booking-conversion-funnel-case-study-ola-cabs.md

 tags: featured
 ---

 Product Managers and Analysts working on consumer facing products often dig into every click or interaction data in the core  flows like checkout or booking funnel.
-The objective is to not only to optimize the conversion (and ofcourse growth) but also to find gaps in customer experience.
-The basic AIDA model ( Attention>Interest>Desire>Action ) is being applied here for users.
+The objective is to not only optimize the conversion (and ofcourse growth) but also to find gaps in customer experience.
 Let's take below a basic example of user journey on Ola cab's App ( Ola cabs is leading cab aggregator in India with fierce competition with Uber).
+AIDA model ( Attention>Interest>Desire>Action ) is also used here for explaination.

 Booking Funnel for individual Cab Categories ( like Micro, Mini etc ) can be measured in terms of app sessions or user clicks / unique users.